jessica-nagar/IDMX268-blog/src/content/posts/2022-02-07-everything-you-need-to-know-to-get-started-with-cascade-layers.md

 ---
 template: blog-post
-title: Everything you need to know to get started with Cascade layers
+title: Everything you need to know to get started with Cascade Layers
-slug: /article 1
+slug: /article-1
 date: 2022-02-06 21:39
-description: ajdlkfajsldkj
+description: Everything you need to know to get started with Cascade Layers
+featuredImage: /assets/fredrick-tendong-hvyepjyehdq-unsplash.jpg
 ---
 **Basic Knowledge**